 This number is the absolute maximum amount of weight that the trailer can bear when it is empty OR fully loaded.
 Loaded includes all cargo, fluids, and passengers, plus the original weight of the trailer.
 Since you will likely trravel with a loaded trailer, this weight rating should not be exceeded.

 Here’s how gear and even trailer manufacturing can affect average trailer weights.

 Water weighs eight pounds per gallon, and an average trailer has a 48 gallon fresh water tank.
 Just your fresh water tank will add nearly 400 pounds to the weight of your trailer.

 Then, we add in gear to the camper.
 A generator capable of powering a travel trailer air conditioner weighs about 90 pounds.
 As a side note, I wrote an article about the best generator out there for travel trailers which you can find here.
 You’re also likely to add another 400 pounds of camping gear, food, and kitchen supplies–even if you aren’t going crazy.

 Slides and Trailer Weight

-Remember that if your camper has slide-outs, it will dramatically increase the weight of the trailer.
-A single slide-out often adds 800 pounds to the weight of the trailer.
+Camper slide-outs increase the weight of the trailer.
+A single slide-out often adds 800 pounds to RV weight.